pauk-slon/pure-content/README.md

 $ python run.py --url=http://lenta.ru/news/2015/04/23/slezhka/
 ```

-The result of execution you can see in the `data` folder
+The result of execution you can see in the `data` folder.